What is a scar?

 Laser resurfacing.
 This treatment uses high-energy light to burn away damaged skin.
 Laser resurfacing may be used to reduce wrinkles and refine hypertrophic scars.

 Punch grafts.
 These are small skin grafts to replace scarred skin.
 The surgeon uses a small tool to make (punch) a small hole in the skin and remove the scar.
 Then the scar is replaced with a small piece of unscarred skin.
 Punch grafts can help treat deep acne scars.

 Surgical scar revision.
 This is surgery to remove the entire scar and rejoin the skin.
 A new scar will form.
 The goal of this surgery is to create a less obvious scar.
-Surgical scar revision is often done on wide or long scars, scars that healed in an abnormal way, or scars in very visible places.
+This procedure is often done on scars that:

 Radiation therapy.
 This is not used often.
 It's used mainly for scars that are resistant to other treatments.

 What are the different types of scars and treatment?

 Abnormal scars sometimes form after a wound has healed.
 There are many different types of scars, including:

 These are thick, rounded, irregular groups of scar tissue.
 They grow at the site of a skin wound.
-But they can be much larger than the wound itself and expand outside of the area of the initial wound They often look red or darker in color, as compared to the nearby normal skin.
+But they can be much larger than the wound itself.
+They can expand outside of the area of the initial wound They often look red or darker in color, as compared to the nearby normal skin.
 Keloids are formed from collagen that the body makes after a wound has healed.
 These scars may appear anywhere on the body.
 But they are more common on the chest, back, shoulders, and earlobes.
 They occur more often in darker-skinned people.
 Keloid scars may occur up to 1 year after the original skin injury.

 Treatment for keloid scars varies.
-There is no one simple cure.
+There is no 1 simple cure.
 It's common for these scars to come back after treatment.
-Often more than one treatment is needed.
+Often more than 1 treatment is needed.
 Treatment may include: